$0 North Dakota Foster Care Quick-Start Checklist

 Grain bins: Grain bin suffocation is a real and significant risk — children can be buried in grain within seconds of entry.
 If your property has active grain storage, the licensing specialist will evaluate whether bins are secured against child entry.
 This is a non-negotiable safety requirement.

-Farm machinery: Active farm equipment — tractors, augers, combines, and similar machinery — must be stored or secured in ways that prevent unsupervised access.
-The licensing specialist assesses risk based on the age of children anticipated to be placed, with more rigorous evaluation for younger children.
+Farm machinery: The licensing specialist evaluates the proximity and access to active farm equipment — tractors, augers, combines, and similar machinery — and may require storage or other measures to prevent unsupervised access.
+The assessment depends on the age of children anticipated to be placed, with more rigorous evaluation for younger children.

 Livestock: Pets and animals must be properly vaccinated, with documentation on file.
 For farms with larger animals — horses, cattle, pigs — the licensing specialist will assess whether they pose a realistic risk to foster children and may require fencing or separation requirements depending on the animal's temperament and the anticipated ages of children in placement.